Use of Eye Gaze and Eye Tracking Control Technology in Rett Syndrome

 Sally-Ann is a Speech and Language Therapist with more than 40 years of experience working with people who have special needs, both in UK and Canada.
 She has a particular interest in Rett syndrome, and the general field of sensory and learning disabilities

-Written by sallyanngarrett, published about 1 year ago.
+Written by sallyanngarrett, published 5 months ago.